 Laguna Stella Maris Beach

-Just 3km drive from the centre of the town you will find Laguna Stella Maris Beach.
-The beach is surrounded by green trees, so it provides plentiful shade for those visiting with children, or simply those wanting to get out of the sun for a short while.
-It is also a very private beach because the beach is separated from the main road by a row of trees.
-The beach holds blue flag status and the Adriatic sea is crystal clear.
-For those of you looking for more thrills, there are numerous watersports available at the beach to get the blood pumping.
+Just a 3km drive from the center of the town, you will find Laguna Stella Maris Beach.
+Green trees surround the beach, so it provides plentiful shade for those visiting with children or simply those wanting to get out of the sun for a short while.
+It is also a very private beach because it is separated from the main road by a row of trees.
+The beach holds blue flag status, and the Adriatic sea is crystal clear.
+For those looking for more thrills, there are numerous watersports available at the beach to get the blood pumping.
 This beach is also ideal for families offering all the amenities you need to keep the family happy and entertained.

 Your Umag to-do list is now full, you’ve got your daily beach stop sorted, now you need a place to sleep.
 Here are a few options.

 This hotel offers room-only, B&B, or half-board options, located right on the beach, close to the famous lighthouse and Portoroz Beach.
 The on-site coffee shop will cater to your cup of java needs, as well as the beach bar, lounge, and poolside bar.